KMK-ONLINE/workstation/README.md

-# Moving from OSX to Ubuntu 18.04 for realzies
+# Ubuntu

+**Warning**
-We have merged Ubuntu 18.04 specific changes into master, if you're provisioning Ubuntu 16.04, checkout the branch `ubuntu-16.04`
+- We have merged Ubuntu **18.04** specific changes into master, if you're provisioning Ubuntu 16.04, checkout the branch `ubuntu-16.04`
+- We changed ansible to be installed via official ppa.
+If you want to run `install.sh` be sure to uninstall ansible and python-pip beforehand.

 ## Pre-Tasks